phillypi/phillypi/README.md

-## Hi there, I make apps instead of working :grin:
+make apps instead of working :grin:

 ## About Me
 - Native Brazilian